TidyMaze/painless-lint/README.md

 # painless-lint

 A very basic linter for Painless scripts (Elasticsearch scripting language).
-It uses the official [Elasticsearch Painless grammar](https://github.com/elastic/elasticsearch/blob/main/modules/lang-painless/src/main/antlr/PainlessParser.g4) and [ANTLR4](https://www.antlr.org/).
+It uses the official [Elasticsearch Painless grammar](https://github.com/elastic/elasticsearch/blob/main/modules/lang-painless/src/main/antlr/PainlessParser.g4) and [ANTLR4](https://www.antlr.org/) to generate a JVM based linter.
 Returns a non-zero exit code if any errors are found.

 ## Usage